 Table~\ref{tab:quantized_riscv_apps} lists selected works that demonstrate the diversity of applications deployed on RISC-V-based MCUs, most of which rely on conventional quantization strategies such as INT8 PTQ.

 Beyond these standard approaches, several studies have explored advanced and extreme quantization techniques.
 Rutishauser et al. \cite{rutishauser2024xtern} and Cerutti et al. \cite{cerutti2020sound} implemented binary and ternary neural networks, pushing quantization down to extreme low-bit levels.
-Risso et al. \cite{risso2022channel} applied per-channel mixed-precision quantization at sub-byte granularity (8-, 4-, and 2-bit), enabling adaptive neural networks on the MPIC \cite{ottavi2020mixed}.
-Daghero et al. \cite{daghero2022human} similarly employed sub-byte and mixed-precision quantization, deploying their models on the PULPissimo MCU.
-Carlucci~\cite{carlucci2024optimization} and Nagar and Engineer~\cite{nagar2025energy} explored mixed-precision quantization techniques for deployment on the GAP8 and GAP9 platforms, respectively, demonstrating how fine-grained bit-width control can enhance performance and energy efficiency on these RISC-V-based edge devices.
+Risso et al. \cite{risso2022channel} applied per-channel mixed precision quantization at sub-byte granularity (8-, 4-, and 2-bit), enabling adaptive neural networks on the MPIC \cite{ottavi2020mixed}.
+Daghero et al. \cite{daghero2022human} similarly employed sub-byte and mixed precision quantization, deploying their models on the PULPissimo MCU.
+Carlucci~\cite{carlucci2024optimization} and Nagar and Engineer~\cite{nagar2025energy} explored mixed precision quantization techniques for deployment on the GAP8 and GAP9 platforms, respectively, demonstrating how fine-grained bit-width control can enhance performance and energy efficiency on these RISC-V-based edge devices.